OCA/account-invoicing/account_product_move/readme/USAGE.rst

 #.
 Post the out invoice.
 #.
 If any of the products in invoice lines has an Extra Product Move record set-up,
    a new automatic journal entry will be added per line that refers to extra moves.

+It is possible to apply an Account Product Move record only on invoices / moves that meet certain criteria.
+To do this, filter your moves, and store the filter with sharing set.
+Then select this filter on the Account Product Move record.